BillieAm/BillieAm/README.md

 ### Hi there 👋

-I am a front-end developer from Tel-Aviv
+I am a front-end developer from Tel-Aviv.
 - 🔭 Working on multiple frontend projects using React
 - 🌱 I’m currently learning Saas and Typescript
 <br>